-To incorporate the drag on the modern sector's output caused by the presence of labor laws, following Das and Saha (2015), we subtract a term that increases proportionately with the amount of labor employed in the modern sector.
-We think of this loss occurring because of bureaucratic problems related to a large labor force in the modern sector.
-We show that increasing the regulatory drag-or labor market frictions-decreases wages in the modern sector and this shifts employment to agriculture.
-There is a drop in output in both the modern and the agriculture sectors, with the drop in the modern sector being larger.
+To incorporate the "drag" on modern sector output because of the presence of labor laws, following Das and Saha (2015), we subtract a term that increases proportionately with the size of labor employed in the modern sector.
+We think of this loss occurring because of bureaucratic problems related to a large labor size in the modern sector.
+We show that increasing the regulatory drag - or labor market friction - decreases wages in the modern sector and this shifts employment to agriculture.
+There is a drop in output in the modern and the agricultural sector, with the drop in the modern sector being larger.
 Since both sectoral outputs decline, overall GDP declines as well.
 These results are very similar when public and private capital are substitutes.
 This is a new interpretation of the effect of labor market frictions on sectoral infrastructure investments.
-Typically in the literature, labor market frictions are seen to employ inefficient labor in the modern sector (see, for example, Gupta and Kumar 2012) or to constrain growth by deterring entry and skewing firm-size distribution (see, for example, Alfaro and Chari 2014).
+Typically, in the literature, labor markets frictions are seen to employ inefficient labor in the modern sector (see Gupta and Kumar (2012) or labor market frictions constrain growth by deterring entry and skewing firm size distribution (see Alfaro and Chari, (2014)).
 In our model, labor market frictions depress potential output by pulling productive resources out of the modern sector.
-A lower value of the labor market friction parameter leads to higher efficiency, suggesting that policies that diminish labor market distortions can affect potential growth.
+A lower value of the labor market friction parameter leads to higher efficiency suggesting that policies that diminish labor market distortions can affect potential growth.